Gradient projection method for constrained quantum control

 \section{Abstract}

-In this work, we adopt the Gradient Projection Method (GPM) to problems of quantum control.
-For general $N$-level closed and open quantum systems, we derive the corresponding adjoint systems and gradients of the objective functionals, and provide the projection versions of the Pontryagin maximum principle and the GPM, all directly in terms of quantum objects such as evolution operator, Hamiltonians, density matrices, etc. Various forms of the GPM, including one- and two-step, are provided and compared.
+In this work, we adopt the Gradient Projection Method (GPM) to problems of quantum control.\footnote{This paper develops GPM to various classes of dynamic quantum constrained optimization problems.
+The improved and published journal version is [{\it J.~Phys.~A: Math.
+Theor.} {\bf 58}, 135303 (2025)].
+We emphasize that a foundation of the first-order GPM for quantum constrained optimization was developed in the pioneering work [Oza~A., Pechen~A., Dominy~J., Beltrani~V., Moore~K., Rabitz~H. Optimization search effort over the control landscapes for open quantum systems with Kraus-map evolution. {\it J.~Phys.~A: Math.
+Theor.} {\bf 42}:20, 205305 (2009). \url{https://doi.org/10.1088/1751-8113/42/20/205305}] (culminating in Section~5 and Appendix~B) by considering finite-dimensional Kraus maps as explicit controls and parameterizing them by points of a suitable complex Stiefel manifold.
+The constrained optimization of quantum systems was formulated as optimization over complex Stiefel manifolds with additional constraints, where Kraus maps are used as explicit controls for manipulating quantum systems.
+Then, using this parametrization, the GPM was formulated for general quantum control systems with explicit derivations of the gradient of the objective functional and of the projection followed by the numerical analysis for some examples.} For general $N$-level closed and open quantum systems, we derive the corresponding adjoint systems and gradients of the objective functionals, and provide the projection versions of the Pontryagin maximum principle and the GPM, all directly in terms of quantum objects such as evolution operator, Hamiltonians, density matrices, etc. Various forms of the GPM, including one- and two-step, are provided and compared.